DariusX/osimple/README.md

 ## Running on Open Shift 3

-These steps can be performed using your browser, pointing at your openShift web-console, or using the OpenShift CLI (oc command)
+These steps can be performed using your browser, pointing at your openShift web-console, or using the OpenShift CLI (oc command).
 Login to OpenShift (oc login)
 Create a new Project (oc new-project myproject)
 Add a Wildfly app.
 This template comes with the default OpenShift installation.So, the simplest way would be to use the web-console to add it